devmutinda/AirBnB_clone/README.md

 The following commands are supported in the console:
 #### create
 Creates a new instance of BaseModel, saves it (to the JSON file) and prints the id.
 Ex:\
-`(hbnb) create BaseModel`\
+`(hbnb) create BaseModel`
 #### show
 Prints the string representation of an instance based on the class name and id.
 Ex:\
 `(hbnb) show BaseModel 1234-1234-1234.`
 #### destroy
 Deletes an instance based on the class name and id (save the change into the JSON file).
 Ex:\
 `(hbnb) destroy BaseModel 1234-1234-1234.`
 #### all
 Prints all string representation of all instances based or not on the class name.
-Example to show all instances `(hbnb) all`
+Example to show all instances:\
+`(hbnb) all`\
-Example to show all instances of BaseModel only `(hbnb) all BaseModel`
+Example to show all instances of BaseModel only\
+`(hbnb) all BaseModel`
 #### update
 Updates an instance based on the class name and id by adding or updating attribute (save the change into the JSON file).
-Ex:
+Ex:\
 `(hbnb) update BaseModel 1234-1234-1234 email "aibnb@holbertonschool.com"`
 #### quit
 Quits the shell.
-Ex:
+Ex:\
 `(hbnb) quit`